The Restorative Project aims to co-create and maintain safe, positively connected, inspiring school communities

 -June Jordan

-Our partnership is designed to strengthen your school’s capacity to prevent and respond to conflict, to fortify the school community’s relationships (between and among students, parents, faculty, staff, and administrators), and to ensure the faithful implementation of school-wide RP and SEL systems and practices.
-In order to begin the implementation process, a school must have established a moderate level of safety (a meaningful number of community members report feeling physically safe in the building).
-If safety hasn't been established, we must first work to interrupt any violence or harm that consistently threatens the community's well-being and to make small shifts that make a big difference (for example and in no particular order: stopping random loud speaker announcements; muting walkie-talkies when on classroom visits; providing students with agendas replete with transitions ahead of time; establishing consistent classroom entry routines; ensuring that all bathrooms have soap, paper towels and working locks; introducing parents to restorative principles).
+In order to begin the transformation process, a school must have established a moderate level of safety (a majority of community members report feeling safe from emotional and physical harm).
+If safety hasn't been established, we must first work to interrupt any violence or harm that consistently threatens the community's well-being, and to make small shifts that make a big difference.
+For example and in no particular order: stopping random loud speaker announcements; muting walkie-talkies when on classroom visits; providing students with agendas replete with transitions ahead of time; establishing consistent classroom entry routines; ensuring that all bathrooms have soap, paper towels and working locks; introducing parents to restorative principles.
 Once safety is established, we can begin priming the community for the beginning stages of the transformation process.

 The model school incorporates restorative and proven social-emotional practices at every possible turn—we see a commitment to relationship-building, to minimizing shame, and to cultivating experiences of joy and authentic pride.
 Discipline codes, school-wide rituals, grading policies, classroom routines and discussions, interactions between school community members, and even the posters we see in a school’s hallways reflect a restorative community's unwavering commitment to its own health and well-being.
 Restorative communities are equitable and just communities that are committed to treating all their members with dignity and respect; to tending to their relationships with great care; to seeing conflict as an opportunity; and to challenging themselves to be better.